conan-io/conan-io.github.io/_posts/2019-01-21-OpenCV-conan-packages.markdown

 {% endhighlight %}

 There is really nothing especial, besides there are lots of options to manage, that's why code takes so many lines. *cmake.configure(...)* detects compiler and its features, then generates platform-specific build files.

+Here we also disable bunch of stuff we would like to avoid:

+{% highlight python %}

+        cmake.definitions['BUILD_EXAMPLES'] = False
+        cmake.definitions['BUILD_DOCS'] = False
+        cmake.definitions['BUILD_TESTS'] = False
+        cmake.definitions['BUILD_PERF_TEST'] = False
+        cmake.definitions['WITH_IPP'] = False
+        cmake.definitions['BUILD_opencv_apps'] = False
+        cmake.definitions['BUILD_opencv_java'] = False

+{% endhighlight %}

+*cmake.definitions* is a dictionary which is translated into command line arguments passed to the cmake, for instance, *cmake.definitions['BUILD_EXAMPLES'] = False* maps into *-DBUILD_EXAMPLES=OFF*.

+Some exmplanation for the specific variables:

+* *BUILD_EXAMPLES* - do not build OpenCV examples, as they are not needed to use OpenCV, but increase build times and package sizes
+* *BUILD_DOCS* - skip documentation for the same reason as examples, we usually keep only things needed to link with package, and also build of documentation may require additional tools (such as [doxygen](http://www.doxygen.nl/))
+* *BUILD_TESTS* - same story, as we're not going to run these tests, skip them from build
+* *BUILD_PERF_TEST* - another set of tests to skip
+* *BUILD_opencv_apps* - skip some demonstration and utility applications supplied with OpenCV
+* *BUILD_opencv_java* - as we're building packages for C++, disable Java bindings as well. also, installation of them requires [JDK](https://www.oracle.com/technetwork/java/javase/downloads/index.html), [Apache ANT](https://ant.apache.org/), etc. and may fail, if they are not found

 Once CMake configuration is done, we may build the project: